abhijith0505/VTU-Result-Analyser/README.md

  2. Finish the Region Analysis section
  3. Pulling results of Diploma Lateral Entry Students
  4. Pulling reval and backloggers' results.
+ 5. 4th year marks don't appear as it has a different website structure.